bigpopakap-crap/app-bs-bot/README.md

 ## To do

-- Add templates to the database and API
 - Add vocab listings to the database and API
 - Combine adjectives and adverbs into one object
 - Put these dictionaries into an actual SQL database